ldecaro/cdk-fargate-bg/README.md

 ![Architecture](/imgs/general.png)

 A CDK *Toolchain* stack deploys a self-mutating pipeline and a *Repository* stack deploys a git repository using AWS CodeCommit.
-The pipeline runs and deploys the *Api* stack in different stages (Alpha and Beta).
-The **blue** version of the application is deployed with the Api stack using AWS CloudFormation.
-The **green** version of the application is deployed using AWS CodeDeploy.
+The pipeline runs and deploys the *Example* stack in different stages (Alpha and Beta).
+The **blue** version of the Example microservice is deployed from the Example stack as part of the ECS infrastructure.
+The **green** version of the Example microservice is also deployed from the Example stack but using AWS CodeDeploy.

-This strategy will allow updates to the Api and infrastructure in a single commit.
+This strategy will allow updates to the Example microservice and infrastructure in a single commit.
 The Self-Mutating Pipeline makes it easy to add or remove stages that can deploy the different versions of the same application in a single or cross account scenario.
 When a change to the pipeline is identified, it self-mutates during the *Update Pipeline* stage, prior to executing the Deploy stages.

-The Repository stack deploys a git repository that hosts a Java based microservice and CDK code that can be changed to update the Toolchain or the Api.
+The Repository stack deploys a git repository that hosts a Java based microservice and CDK code that can be changed to update the Toolchain or the Example microservice.
  <!-- I created a tarball with a single HTML container running HTTPD with a total size around 20KB but, for this reference application, I decided to create a nginx container running a single page Blue app.
 The size of the container of the Blue app is around 20MB and this should not impact the time the pipeline takes to execute.
 If this is a problem for you, you can easily create a single HTML page container with around 20KB of size and change the Infrastructure stack to load the tarball every time it executes. -->

 This reference pipeline can be particularly useful in cases when: